Why is Authority snubbed by those who most need to develop it?

 No matter how talented, solid, and inspired a person may be, they will never be a leader until they find themselves leading others toward a clearly defined and shared goal.

-Most likely, if not even certainly, it is his destiny to become one, but just as a painter cannot be called such until he paints, exhibits his works and makes painting his source of income, I repeat and underline,
+Most likely, if not even certainly, it's their destiny to become one and the same thing, but just as a painter cannot be defined as such until they paint, exhibit their works and make painting their source of income, I repeat and underline,

-A leader will never be a leader until he takes on the burden of leadership..
+a leader will never be a leader until they take on the burden of leadership.

-All this to say that it is not on leadership that we should focus, but on the Authority that the person is able to express, and this is why I find it very strange that many leaders treat the issue with an almost ostentatious superficiality.
+All this to say that it's not leadership that we should focus on, but on the Authority that the person is able to express, and this is why I find it very strange that many leaders treat the issue with an almost ostentatious superficiality.

-Also because, when one plays a leadership role (delegated or assumed on one's own, it doesn't matter), there is no alternative to Authoritativeness other than Authoritarianism.
+Besides, when one decides to lead (either because delegated or chosen on their own, it doesn't matter), there is no alternative to

 A leadership... in a tight spot

-Of course, it is much easier and quicker to adopt an authoritarian leadership style.
+Of course, it's much easier and quicker to adopt an authoritarian leadership style.

-However, it should be remembered that in recent years the level of awareness of a collaborator (or subordinate, in various capacities) has risen significantly, who expects to relate on equal terms with his/her leader, and if he/she does not find in him/her an interlocutor who lives up to his/her expectations, it will now be easier for him/her to abandon the little "boss".
+However, it should be remembered that in recent years the level of awareness of a collaborator (or subordinate, in various capacities) who expects to relate on equal terms with their leader, has risen significantly, and if they do not find in them someone who lives up to their expectations, it will now be easier for them to abandon the little "boss".

-When leadership is driven by constructive and inspired intentions, moving from an authoritarian to an authoritative mode is not only quite easy, but it is also decidedly more profitable from every point of view.
+When leadership is driven by constructive and inspired intentions, moving from an authoritarian to an authoritative mode is not only quite easy, but it's also definitely more profitable from every point of view.

 5 Great Reasons to Consider More Authoritative Leadership